TotalMilk90/gorgon/gorgon/readme-gorgon.txt

 to power now within his sights, Baldwin is openly recruiting for his cause, seeking adventures and those with ambitious desires to join the ranks of his guild.
-As they rally to his banner for the promise of power and wealth, will they prove strong enough to grasp the elusive might of the Kerykeion, or will they merely become pawns in Baldwin's dark designs.
+As they rally to his banner for the promise of power and wealth, will they prove strong enough to grasp the elusive might of the Kerykeion, or will they merely become pawns in Baldwin's dark designs?

 In this game of shadows and intrigue, only the most cunning will prevail.

 ============
 Mod Overview
 ============
 The Gorgon's Eye is a content mod for BG:EE and EET that adds an underground thieves den into the town of Beregost.
 It contains new quests, characters, stores and items.
 The area can be accessed immediately after leaving Candlekeep and is open to all players, excluding those with a lawful or neutral-good alignment.

 After enlisting in the Gorgon's Eye, you'll find yourself undertaking tasks that align with the operations of a typical thieves guild.
 You'll be expected to engage in activities such as theft, extortion, smuggling, bounty hunting, and assassination.
-However, it's worth noting that there are satisfying options for good and neutral-aligned players.
-If at any point you find the guild's ways aren't to your liking, you have the option to switch allegiances to the City Watch and aid them in their mission against the Gorgon's Eye.
+However, it's worth noting that there are some satisfying options for good and neutral-aligned players.
+If at any point you find the guild's ways aren't to your liking, you have the option to switch allegiances ans aid the City Watch in a raid against the Gorgon's Eye.

 The component "Add more pickpocketable items" will distribute random treasure to generic npcs.
 (Commoners, nobles, etc.)

 ===============
 Version History